UF Law Professors Offer Advice to the Incoming Class

 “Everyone at this point is nervous about law school, so don’t be anxious about being anxious.
 Put all your energy into doing the work rather than on how nervous you are about doing it.”
 Professor Henry T. Wihnyk

-“You might never have a greater opportunity to immerse yourself more broadly in law, policy and theory.
+“You might never have a greater opportunity to immerse yourself more broadly in law, policy, and theory.
 Think deeply about the reading materials, come to each class prepared to fully participate, and learn to appreciate this unique educational experience.
 These three years will go by much faster than you realize!”

-Professor Jason P. Nance
+Associate Dean for Academic Affairs Jason P. Nance

 “Do the things you love and be with the people you love and think about how to sustain both during law school.
 Learn to meditate and/or practice mindfulness; it will help you learn.
 Be engaged in the world and help others, as these are practices of great lawyers.”